SMG562/Concept2FOR/README.md

-# Concept to field of research.
+# Lin Scientific papers to field of research, by exploring the concept space.